 DigiPen regularly schedules on-campus visits from some of the industry’s top video game and technology companies, giving students the opportunity to meet representatives, learn more about the hiring process, and even participate in on-campus interviews.
 These events are open to DigiPen students only, and an RSVP is required for most events.
 Past visitors include representatives from Microsoft Games Studio, Blizzard Entertainment, Facebook, Nintendo, and many others.

 Every spring, graduating DigiPen seniors show off their projects to 80-plus industry recruiters from around the country at DigiPen’s annual Career Fair.
 Students set up booths and display their projects, reels, and portfolios to representatives visiting from prominent companies.
 In the past, entire teams of students have been discovered at the Career Fair and hired shortly thereafter.
 The student teams who made Narbacular Drop and Tag: The Power of Paint are one such success story—both teams were hired by Valve Corporation to create the beloved Portal and Portal 2 games.

 This annual event is structured similarly to a classic career fair where employers are assigned booths to represent their companies.
 Students gain exposure to different job and internship opportunities at different companies, and employers get to connect with the DigiPen student body.
-Typically the Internship Fair attracts over 400 students and 60 employers each year.
+Typically the Internship Fair attracts over 400 students (sophomores and above) and 60 employers each year.

 Conferences and Industry Events

 DigiPen encourages students to attend game and technology conferences their senior year to increase their hiring exposure.
 To that end, Career Services holds workshops to prepare students for this and other important networking events.